 Electrical fires are incredibly deadly types of fires.
 To be prepared for an electrical fire, you should follow the instructions of your local fire department.
 All fire extinguishers in the home should be Class C fire compatible.
 A Class C fire is an electrical fire.

 Something to keep in mind is that water is an electrical conduit, so is not a great tool for putting out fires.
-Class C fire extinguishers do not contain water, which makes them best for putting out fires.
+Class C fire extinguishers do not contain water, which makes them best for putting out electrical fires.
 Another way of smothering a fire without the use of fire is through the use of a fire blanket.